 How to get to and around the Higashi Matsuura Peninsula

 One or two buses per hour connect the Karatsu Bus Center with Yobuko (30 minutes, 750 yen one way, 1-2 buses/hour), the site of the morning market and departure point of the Nanatsugama cruises.
-From Yobuko, separate buses run to the Nagoya Castle Ruins about every other hour (12 minutes, 240 yen one way, get off at Nagoyajō Hakubutsukan Iriguchi, 名護屋城博物館入口).
+From Yobuko, buses run to the Nagoya Castle Ruins (about 10 minutes, 200 yen one way, one bus every 1-2 hours, get off at Nagoyajō Hakubutsukan Iriguchi, 名護屋城博物館入口).
 There are also a few direct buses between the Karatsu Bus Center and the Nagoya Castle Ruins, but they are very infrequent.
 All buses between Karatsu and the peninsula also stop at Nishi-Karatsu Station.

 A rental car is a good, alternative choice for exploring the Higashi Matsuura Peninsula.
 Several rental outlets are located around Karatsu Station and central Karatsu.